MAbdurahman/redux-todo-app/README.md

 # redux-todo-app

-<p>redux-todo-app is a React.js application with the implementation of a Todo App with Redux</p>
+<p>redux-todo-app is a React.js application with the implementation of a Todo App with Redux.
+Users
+are allowed to create, read, update, delete todo items, and store them in the browser's Local Storage.</p>

 ## Features
+- CSS modules
+- framer-motion
 - useRef
 - useContext
 - custom useHook